 And that was my reaction, too!
 I looked around their free courses, and when I stumbled on the first paid one (which was around $800) I literally gasped.
 That said, this was the case until I found out that you could actually receive financing from Udacity - this surely eases the prices by a bit!

 With all of the objective, measurable factors discussed and dealt with, there is one more point I would like to cover in this Udacity review - learning experience.

 You might notice that there are a lot of Udacity reviews that claim to be able to tell you “is Udacity worth it or not”, but they only focus on the stale, generic points like prices, courses amounts, topics, etc. But why is “learning experience” so important when it comes to online learning platforms?

-If anything, this just goes to show that the platform does take care of the quality of its products, even if they are, quote on quote, “free”.
+If anything, this just goes to show that the platform does take care of the quality of its products, even if they are (quote, unquote), “free”.

 Take advantage of 100% free online Degrees and Certificates on Coursera & master your skills.
 Follow this Coursera coupon link to access the courses.